pilotakeksz/HRM-Utilities/README.md

 - `/callsign` or `!callsign`
   View or request your callsign.
 Only one of each number is allowed globally.
 Admins can add/remove callsigns via the admin menu.

+---

+### Infraction Commands

 - `/infraction-issue`
   Issue an infraction to a user, with DM, role updates, and logging.

+- `/infraction-void`
+  Void (remove) an infraction by its ID.
+Marks the infraction as voided, logs the action, and updates the infraction message.

+- `/infraction-view <infraction_id>`
+  View all details of a specific infraction by its ID, including voided status and reason.

+- `/infraction-list <user> [page]`
+  List all infractions (current and voided) for a user, paginated.

+- `/infraction-log`
+  View the last 10 non-voided infractions in an embed.

 ---